 We understand that resources are scarce and that delivering ongoing and improved VFM will ensure that we have efficiencies to re-invest in achieving our corporate goals and vision.

-Whilst meeting the Value for Money (VFM) standard is very important to demonstrate good governance to stakeholders and the Homes and Communities Agency (HCA), we don’t believe VFM is an add-on, or something that can be achieved as a one-off.
+Whilst meeting the Value for Money (VFM) standard is very important to demonstrate good governance to stakeholders and the Regulator of Social Housing (RSH), we don’t believe VFM is an add-on, or something that can be achieved as a one-off.
 Everything we do as an organisation is measured against whether it helps us achieve our corporate goals and our purpose - providing VFM underpins everything we do, from performance management to procurement, consultation to business planning.

 Achieving good VFM, and, importantly, being able to demonstrate this to stakeholders needs to be intrinsic to all that we do in our organisation.
 We remain committed towards the delivery of both existing and future VFM in an increasingly challenging environment.